cyrilondon/rover-project/rover-model/README.md

 Generally speaking, there is a one-to-one relationship between an `Entity` and a `Repository`.

 A fundamental feature of a pure domain model resides in that it should be **persistent ignorant**; i.e. it should be immune to changes required by the needs of any underlying persistence framework.
-We will dive deeper into this subject in the below section dedicated to `Hexagonal Architecture`.
+We will dive deeper into this subject in the below section dedicated to [Hexagonal Architecture](#hexagonal-architecture).

 ### Hexagonal Architecture